anolilab/cerebro/packages/cerebro-core/README.md

 # Cerebro core
-cerebro is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript.
+Cerebro is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript.

 ---